 - provision and manage digital resources for the Libraries through their complete lifecycle, including project management and digitization/preservation consulting; acquisition; digitization; data modeling and technical metadata design, specification, and generation; digital preservation; online access; and overall management of digital materials.

 - research, evaluate, design, and implement emerging technology, standards and methodologies for digital collection development and management, digital preservation (including the Stanford Digital Repository), online access to library resources, and the related library infrastructure to support all of the above.

-DLSS builds upon purchased systems, locally developed tools, and increasingly, public domain software.
+DLSS builds upon purchased systems, locally developed tools, and increasingly, open source software.
 For each of these, DLSS provides significant local integration and enhancement, plus ongoing support of these applications and their technical environments.
 The group also actively participates in and contributes to the library, higher education and open source communities around technologies, methods, and standards.